SolidOS/solidos/README.md

 When you get a new phone, PC, or tablet, they usually come with an operating system that provides some basic functionality to just get started and be productive.
 And, more importantly, you can personalize your OS to your needs by installing apps and, managing content, and much more.

 Solid is not shipped with a piece of hardware (who knows, maybe in the future it will...).
-For now, you get into the ecosystem once you create a WebID and provision your own personal data store (Pod) ([see getting started with Solid](https://solidproject.org/developers/tutorials/getting-started)).
+For now, you get into the ecosystem once you create a WebID and provision your own personal data store (Pod) ([see getting started with Solid - get a pod](https://solidproject.org/users/get-a-pod#get-a-pod-from-a-pod-provider)).
 Immediately after getting your new Solid WebID and Pod space, SolidOS is helping you to navigate the Solid ecosystem.

 SolidOS is much more.
 SolidOS is showcasing the possibility of [Solid](https://solidproject.org) for the future, and we mean: